Discover Career Opportunities

 Public Policy Director

-An MPA degree equips you well for important policy-focused positions for which many non-profit workers lack the expertise.
-Your knowledge of business fundamentals, organizational structures, and policy-making processes makes you the ideal head of policy for any organization.
+An MPA degree provides a strong foundation for critical policy-centric roles, where many non-profit professionals may lack the necessary expertise.
+Your understanding of business fundamentals, organizational structures, and policy-making mechanisms positions you as an ideal candidate for a policy leadership role within any organization.

 There are many attractive and rewarding careers in the nonprofit sector once you have the lay of the land.
 It's important to narrow your vision of your search to a manageable area and begin to form a clear idea of what organization you want to work for.Click To Tweet